shreyasm-dev/ocw-server/README.md

 Run `ocw download <course id>` to download a course.
 For example, if the course URL were `https://ocw.mit.edu/courses/16-00-introduction-to-aerospace-engineering-and-design-spring-2003/`, the ID would be `16-00-introduction-to-aerospace-engineering-and-design-spring-2003`.
 This will download it to the public folder.

 After the course downloads, run `ocw index` to index the courses and update `public/index.html`.
-You can now run `ocw start` to start the server and view the course (you might need to hard refresh the page or clear your cache for it to updateƒ).
+You can now run `ocw start` to start the server and view the course (you might need to hard refresh the page or clear your cache for it to update).

 ## Commands